 Worship is God-Centered

-The beginning word of the psalm is simple: ‘Hallelujah’, which means, ‘Praise the Lord.’
+The beginning word of Psalm 150 is simple: Hallelujah, which means, “praise the Lord.”
 The theme and tone of this psalm, something which sums up the entire book of psalms, is God-directed praise.
-This word, ‘hallelujah’, sets our compass to true north.
-Here at the beginning of this psalm, yet at the end of the entire psalter, we remember that God is the center-point and anchor for our lives and worship.
-As the often-used phrase says, we remember that worship is not about me but about God.
+This word, hallelujah, sets our spiritual compass to true north in God.
+Here at the beginning of this psalm, yet at the end of the entire psalter, we remember that God is the center-point of attention for our worship and rooted anchor for our lives.
+An oft-repeated phrase about worship is: “its’ not about me.”
+Hallelujah is the personal and communal exclamation of that reality.
+When we conclude the final word in the psalms with an introductory word, “praise the Lord,” we are forced to remember that worship and life is not about me but about God.

 The Intersection of the Mundane and the Holy

-Next, we are told to center our worship of God in God’s sanctuary or tabernacle and the heavens or the firmament of the sky.
-The psalmist reminds us that worship is simultaneously about us drawing near in a Read More »
+In the next verses of Psalm 150, we find location in worship within God’s sanctuary or tabernacle even as our imagination stretches up to the heavens or the firmament of the sky.
+The psalmist reminds us that worship simultaneously draws us near to God in a Read More »

 Michael Emerson, best known to me as a co-author of the outstanding book, Divided by Faith, wrote a very good review of a new book by Gerardo Marti entitled, Worship Across the Racial Divide: Religious Music and the Multiracial Congregation.
 A number of folks here at Eastbrook Church sent me links to the article because it relates to who we are here as a ‘multi-everything’ church.